Marriage legislation becomes law

 This means the first date that same-sex couples will be able to marry will be 19 August.

-Next story in National: Houses damaged as small tornado hits Raglan
+Next story in New Zealand: Houses damaged as small tornado hits Raglan

 Copyright © 2013, Radio New Zealand